Of all the languages spoken in the world to learn, Spanish has the second highest number of native speakers (after Mandarin Chinese).

 - You have a Spanish-speaking partner and want to communicate with his/her family.

-- You’re undertaking a course with a Spanish component that requires you to learn the language.
+- You’re undertaking a course with a component that requires you to learn Spanish.

 Why are these motivators better than ‘interest’?